oceanhackweek/preliminary/_episodes/00-oceanhack-intro.md

 ### Getting started with Bash

 During the hackweek it will be useful to know how to navigate between files from the command line.
-If you are not familiar with the unix shell commands you can review the first free sections of this [Software Carpentry Shell Novice](https://swcarpentry.github.io/shell-novice/) lesson.
+If you are not familiar with the unix shell commands you can review the first three sections of this [Software Carpentry Shell Novice](https://swcarpentry.github.io/shell-novice/) lesson.
 On Windows, use the Git Bash terminal to run these commands.

 ### Command line editor